Careers

 We also hire faculty into term appointments for a specified period of time for courses taught in the Department of Computer Science, Mathematics, Physics, and Statistics.
 Sessional lecturers teach and/or perform related duties, including course coordination or lab supervision, for a period of less than 12 months.

-The Computer Science, Mathematics, Physics, and Statistics Department of the Irving K. Barber Faculty of Science at UBC, Okanagan campus, requires one or more instructors to teach the following courses during the Winter Sessions of 2025/26.
+The Computer Science, Mathematics, Physics, and Statistics Department of the Irving K. Barber Faculty of Science at UBC, Okanagan campus, requires one or more instructors to teach the following courses during the Summer Session of 2026 and the Winter Session of 2026/27.

 Mechanics primarily for students majoring in the life sciences (e.g. biochemistry, biology, microbiology, pharmacy, human kinetics, human geography or psychology).
 Particle kinematics and dynamics, work and energy, momentum, gravitation, rigid body motion, fluid statics and dynamics with applications to the biological sciences.